Beijing Jiaotong University: "Entering China" project

-"Entering China" is an international exchange program sponsored by Beijing Jiaotong University and the China Women and Children Development Center.
+"Entering China" is an international exchange program sponsored by BJTU and the China Women and Children Development Center.

 The project promotes international education, cultural exchange and cooperation between Chinese and foreign students.
-The program is jointly organized by Beijing Jiaotong University and the China Women and Children Development Center in order to provide comprehensive education services for international students.
+The program is jointly organized by BJTU and the China Women and Children Development Center in order to provide comprehensive education services for international students.

-In 2007 Beijing Jiaotong University appointed Studypath as a strategic technology partner to co-ordinate student enrollment in the project.
+In 2007, BJTU appointed Studypath as a strategic technology partner to co-ordinate student enrollment in the project.
 The online service is a 'technological study-path' available worldwide that supports the exchange program both before and after the students arrive in China.

-Beijing Jiaoda cooperates with Shanghai Jiaotong University allowing business and economics students to use both campuses.
+BJTU also cooperates with Shanghai Jiaotong University allowing business and economics students to use both campuses.